mfisher87/picam-streaming/README.md

 ## Install

-Run install.sh to configure and start the service.
+Run install.sh to configure and start the service:

+    source install.sh